 Going through the process of breast cancer – screening, diagnosis, surgery, treatment – without a spouse, family member, or friend is really difficult.
-In normal times, patients can bring someone to their appointments as a support.
-Because of COVID-19 restrictions, many hospitals only allow patients to attend appointments.
+In normal times, patients can bring someone to their appointments as support.
+Because of COVID-19 restrictions, many hospitals may only allow patients to attend appointments.

 It’s important to recognize this feeling – I’m feeling alone or isolated – and to communicate this to your friends and loved ones.
 If you don’t feel supported or if you want additional help, it’s ok to reach outside your circle.